-Year two offers the opportunity to use and further develop transferable skills, develop external links and focus on collaborative practice, select and experiment in a specialist area of study in preparation for the major project in year three.
+Year two offers the opportunity to use and further develop transferable skills, develop external links and focus on collaborative practice.
+You will select and experiment in a specialist area of study, in preparation for the major project in year three.

-Work-based learning is increased to allow development and practice of skills in related industry fields to increase network links to increase employability opportunities.
-It requires the production of a portfolio of work and analytical reports, evaluation and reflection throughout and enables the production of a personal development plan.
+Work-based learning is increased to allow for the development and practice of skills in related industry fields, to increase network links and employability opportunities.
+You will produce a portfolio of work, analytical reports, with evaluation and reflection throughout that enables the production of a personal development plan.
 The theory aspect supports academic and conceptual development, industry standards of practice and entrepreneurial aspirations.

-Year 3 offers students the chance to deepen focus, to further develop conceptual and practical application skills and contextual theoretical knowledge across the live event and television industry.
+Year 3 offers students the chance to deepen focus, to further develop conceptual and practical application skills and to contextualise theoretical knowledge across the live event and television industry.
 It encourages entrepreneurial and industry linked work opportunities and portfolio development.

-Projects are designed to support and develop students' ability to analyse and aesthetical interpret while equipping them with practical application, task management and teamworking skills.
+Projects are designed to support and develop students' ability to analyse and interpret while also equipping them with practical application, task management and team working skills.